forbeslibrary/wordpress.plugin.wowbrary/README.md

 + Provides an option to automatically resize the a Wowbrary widget to fit the width of a specified container element.

 ## Installation
-+ Unzip or clone the Wowbrary plugin into your Wordpress plugin directory (`wp-content/plugins`).
++ Unzip WowbraryForWordpress.zip into your Wordpress plugin directory (`wp-content/plugins`).
 + Log into your Wordpress installation and visit the Plugins screen.
 + Find the Wowbrary plugin in the list and click **Activate Plugin** to activate it.